 How it works

-Chase Slate® allows you to transfer balances with no fee if done within the first 60 days of opening your account.
+Chase Slate® allows you to transfer balances with no fee if done within the first 60 days of opening your account (after that, 5% with a minimum of $5).
 On top of that, you receive a 0% intro APR for your first 15 months.
 If you have multiple high interest credit card balances, Chase Slate® makes it easy to consolidate all of your balances in one place with 0% intro APR for 15 months.
 And since you won’t pay a balance transfer fee for any of those transactions, you can start saving on interest right away.

 Chase Slate® Blueprint®

 Beyond the introductory APR, the Chase Slate® card also offers a variety of tools that can help you gain better control of your finances.
 One of those tools is Chase Blueprint®, an interactive online interface that can help you see your finances in a whole new way.
 Once you become acclimated to your new Chase Slate® card, you can personalize Blueprint to best fit your needs.
 Blueprint® is a customizable tool with four plans to help you achieve your financial goals.
 You can set up one or more plans at a time, including: